 The City of Kenora is responsible for winter road maintenance, including plowing, sanding and salting roadways, crosswalks and city facility walkways/parking lots.
 Using provincial guidelines set out in the Municipal Act, all roads in the city are categorized based on their intended use and maintained accordingly.

 Please be advised that all maintenance standards are based on post-event operations (i.e., after a snowfall or ice storm has ended).
 At all times we do our best to clear snow and ice quickly from the roadways.
 Many factors, including temperature, forecasts, and precipitation determine how/when plowing, salting and sanding take place.
-See our schedules page for more information.
+For more information, check out the Q & As.

 Roads are cleared based on three priority levels.